 (3) Department review at this stage is limited, and not all issues of eligibility and threshold are reviewed or addressed at pre-application.
-Acceptance by staff of a pre-application does not ensure that an Applicant satisfies all Application eligibility, threshold or documentation requirements.
-While the pre-application is more limited in scope than an Application, pre-applications are subject to the same limitations, restrictions, or causes for disqualification or termination as a full Application, and pre-applications will thus be subject to the same consequences for violation, including but not limited to loss of points and termination of the pre-application.
+Acceptance by staff of a Pre-Application does not ensure that an Applicant satisfies all Application eligibility, threshold or documentation requirements.
+While the Pre-Application is more limited in scope than the Application, Pre-Applications are subject to the same limitations, restrictions, or causes for disqualification or termination as Applications, and pre-applications will thus be subject to the same consequences for violation, including but not limited to loss of points and termination of the Pre-Application.

 (b) Pre-Application Threshold Criteria.
-Pursuant to Tex Gov't Code, §2306.6704(c) pre-applications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection:
+Pursuant to Tex Gov't Code, §2306.6704(c) Pre-Applications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection:

 (1) Submission of the competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum: